elichten94/Mushroom-log/README.md

 ###  :white_check_mark: &nbsp; Current version:
 As of right now, users are able to log and save entries and return to find them.
 We're iterating upon our product to continue delivering the best positive user expereince.

-### :bug: &nbsp; Known issues:
-- Descriptions added to a species fail to render after close-reopening the inset but reappear as expected on reload
-- Unexpected tile duplications on adding species in a subsequent user session

 Feedback is always appreciated.
 Please add any experienced bugs to the "Issues" tab with relevant context and how to reproduce the behavior.